-Broadly, the EDA process examines:
+Broadly, the EDA process examines variables like:

-- Weather data temperature variables including: - Instantaneous cooling degree (CDs) and heating degree (HDs). - Dry bulb temperature both instantaneous and heatwave/coolwave. - 'Instantaneous' temperature may be transformed as half-hourly up to three hour rolling average of temperature. - 'Heatwaves' and 'coolwaves' as daily up to three day rolling average of temperature. - Heatwaves are collinearly related with temperature variables derived from humidity.
-To avoid multicollinearity, the heatwave variables are retained, and the temperature variables derived from humidity are dropped. - Apparent temperature40 both instantaneous and heatwave/coolwave. - Excess heating factor (EHF) a measure of heatwave intensity.
-When maximum daily temperatures are above the 95th percentile41 for three consecutive days, then these days are deemed to be in heatwave conditions with the variable increasing with the intensity. - Heat index42 both instantaneous and heatwave. - Higher order terms of the above variables, for example InstantTemperature2 and DailyTemperature2, to capture changing dynamics between temperature and demand at different ends of demand.
+- Weather data temperature variables including: - Instantaneous cooling degrees (CDs) and heating degrees (HDs).

+- Dry bulb or wet bulb temperature, apparent temperature35 or heat index36 both instantaneous and heatwave/coolwave. - 'Instantaneous' temperature may be transformed as half-hourly up to three hour rolling average of temperature. - 'Heatwaves'37 and 'coolwaves' as daily or up to three-day rolling average of temperature. - Higher order terms of the above variables, for example InstantTemperature2 and DailyTemperature2, to capture changing dynamics between temperature and demand at different ends of demand. - Calendar/seasonal variables, including weekday/weekend and public holiday Boolean (true/false) variables.